 - Follow your standard royalty period-end process, by closing the royalty period and approving statements.

-There is an intermediate approach that provides most of the benefit and little to no setup cost: generate a report in Royalty Tracker and import it into the accounting system.
+There is an intermediate approach that provides most of the benefit and little to no setup cost: generate a report in Royalty Tracker software for publishers and import it into the accounting system.
 You the user in effect act as the network, doing the data transmission.
 For publishers using QuickBooks, this is a particularly valuable approach.
 Royalty Tracker can generate the report as a native QuickBooks file that can be imported directly into QuickBooks as invoices.

 Once the information is in your accounting system, you can take automation even further through electronic payments.
 These payments through ACH, EFT and other third parties are becoming more common: the Federal Reserve reports that ACH transfers are growing by 5% a year, while checks are falling by 3%.
-Publishers who suggest that authors switch from checks to electronic transfers may well find they are pushing at an open door.
+Publishers who suggest that authors switch from checks to electronic transfers through our royalty software may well find they are pushing at an open door.

 Electronic payments then dovetail nicely with MetaComet’s AuthorPortal.com by providing online access to royalty statements that can be coordinated with the payments.
 This can improve author relations and reduce the number of follow-up queries that publishers have to deal with once statements have been prepared.
 For any queries it can’t solve, Royalty Tracker’s browser is often all that publishers need, providing easy access to detailed sales data, calculations and previous statements and payouts.
-Replacing checks with electronic transfers also eases common frustrations associated with payouts, like invalid or outdated mailing addresses, minimising the manual work of researching why things didn’t tie up.
+Replacing checks with electronic transfers also eases common frustrations associated with payouts, like invalid or outdated mailing addresses, minimizing the manual work of researching why things didn’t tie up.

 Here are just five of the big business wins of payout automation.